 Another former Spurs man who could be available is David Bentley.
 His loan deal at Russian side FC Rostov ends in January.

 "Bentley's a good player," Redknapp added.
 "It shows that he must have wanted to play football to go to Russia so credit to him.

 "He could have stayed and took his money but he's gone out to Russia.
 Dave's a good footballer - I haven't had problems with him."

-The west London outfit is still without a win this season and is rooted to the bottom of the Premier League table.
+The west London outfit are still without a win this season and are rooted to the bottom of the Premier League table.